 The World Health Organization (WHO) estimates that over 508,000 deaths among women were due to breast cancer in 2011.

 Breast cancer incidents in the country have remained stable since 2004.
 The mortality rate has decreased by 38 percent from 1989 to 2014.
 Still, minimizing the risk of breast cancer continues to be vital.

-To reduce their risk, one should exercise regularly, eat healthily, maintain a healthy weight, limit alcohol and smoking, and practice good oral care.
+To reduce their risk, one should exercise regularly, eat healthily, and maintain a healthy weight.
+Likewise, one should limit alcohol and smoking, and practice good oral care.

-The CDC recommends keeping oral health in check by brushing and flossing daily to remove bacteria lingering in the mouth.
-The dentist also plays a significant role in the oral health.
-This is particularly true in the detection for signs of gum disease that can be conducted via biannual check-ups.
+The CDC recommends keeping oral health in check by brushing and flossing daily.
+These daily tasks help remove bacteria lingering in the mouth.
+The dentist also plays a significant role in oral health.
+This is particularly true when detecting the signs of gum disease, which can be conducted via biannual check-ups.

 Oral cancer is the growth of cancerous tissue in the oral cavity.
 It comprises about 85 percent of all head and neck cancers.

 Smoking, chewing tobacco, and excessive alcohol consumption are some risks of oral cancer.
 Additionally, other risk factors are a family history of cancer, human papillomavirus (HPV), and excessive sun exposure.
 Still, the absence of risk factors does not excuse people from eventually developing cancer.
 After all, more than 25 percent of all oral cancers happen in individuals without a smoking history and occasional alcohol intake.

 Prominent figures who battled oral cancer include renowned film critic, Roger Ebert.
 Ebert passed away from the disease in 2013.
 He received a diagnosis and treatment for cancer in his salivary gland in 2003.
 Before this diagnosis, he had papillary thyroid cancer.
 A cancerous tissue near his right jaw was surgically removed in 2006, resulting in the film critic’s inability to speak.